homermultitext/hmt-utils/specs/md/hmtUtils/tokenization/Tokenization.md

 ## Specification of character set and markup ##

- Legal characters are the limited set of Unicode defined in the `greeklang` library (see [its specification](http://neelsmith.github.io/greeklang/specs/greek/tokens/Tokens.html)).
+ Legal characters for input and output are the limited set of Unicode defined in the `greeklang` library (see [its specification](http://neelsmith.github.io/greeklang/specs/greek/tokens/Tokens.html)).
+All output is in Unicode NFC form.
 TEI markup is restricted to usage defined in the HMT project editorial guidelines, which defines allowed characters and XML markup for each category of text.
 As of version `@version@` of `hmt-utils`, the two recognized categories of HMT texts are "Homeric epic" and "secondary" texts.

+## Classification of tokens ##

+The following types or classes of tokens are recognized:

+- *lexical* tokens
+- *numeric* tokens
+- *personal names*
+- *geographic names*
+- *literal string of characters* ("word as word")
+- *unintelligible* tokens ("*sic*")

 ## Tokenization systems

+See detailed specification of:

-1. Features [common to <a concordion:run="concordion" href="Common.html">all HMT tokenization systems</a>
+1. features common to <a concordion:run="concordion" href="Common.html">all HMT tokenization systems</a>
-1. Tokenization of <a concordion:run="concordion" href="Diplomatic.html">pure diplomatic text</a>
+1. tokenization of <a concordion:run="concordion" href="Diplomatic.html">pure diplomatic text</a>
-2. Tokenization of <a concordion:run="concordion" href="Editorial.html">editorial text</a>
+2. tokenization of <a concordion:run="concordion" href="Editorial.html">editorial text</a>